 The health gurus will have the underlying premise that a lot of stress is manageable by you.
 But the other thing we often want to do is pass the buck...uhh you say?
-Despite knowing differently, we still want the stress to be someone else's fault.
+Despite knowing differently, I still want the stress to be someone else's fault.
+I still want to say I'm stressed when I'm stressed really you feel, think and believe your stress is caused by someone else.
 It may be hard to admit this to a health guru, a counsellor, a coach, or even to yourself!